philanderson888/course-notes/random/all.md

 crdt conflict-free replicated data type is a data structure that is replicated across multiple computers on a network - discrepancies are automatically resolved and convergence is guaranteed ... used by redis and cosmosdb ... idea is that all merges are allowed through and conflicts are resolved by going forwards rather than backwards ... also zed uses this

-yjs exposes shared types over synchronised crdt local peer-to-peer systems.  data can be stored locally and automatically syncs when the internet connection is restored
+yjs enables shared data structures that users can work on at the same time

 gossip protocol relies on peers to spread data - there is no central repository